 What is the solution?

-This multi-fold, complex problem doesn’t have a simple solution.
-Solving this issue needs participation and intervention of different stakeholders at different levels.
 Reporting domestic abuse to the authorities is not even an option for many women.
 Some countries don’t have any laws to protect women from domestic violence.
-Fear of retaliation and lack of support and protection from societies stop them from taking legal actions.
+Fear retaliation and lack of support and protection from the societies stop them from taking legal actions.
 Governments should make policies to financially support unemployed women and children affected by domestic violence.
 We should realize the importance of women’s economic participation.
 Families and societies must raise women to be confident and independent citizens who learn to step up for their own rights and safety.